codedbycupidity/IntoMyHeart/README.md

 ### 1. Arduino Setup

+1. **Install Required Libraries**:
-1. Open the Arduino IDE
+   - Open Arduino IDE
+   - Go to Sketch → Include Library → Manage Libraries
+   - Search and install:
+     - `Adafruit GFX Library`
+     - `Adafruit SSD1306`

+2. **Upload the Code**:
-2. Open the file: `arduino/heartbeat_sensor.ino`
+   - Open the file: `arduino/heartbeat_sensor/heartbeat_sensor.ino`
-3. Connect your Arduino via USB
+   - Connect your Arduino via USB
-4. Select your board and port from Tools menu
+   - Select your board and port from Tools menu
-5. Adjust the `THRESHOLD` value (line 7) based on your sensor readings:
+   - Upload the sketch to your Arduino

+3. **Verify It Works**:
    - Open Serial Monitor (Tools → Serial Monitor, set to 115200 baud)
-   - Upload the sketch and observe the analog readings
-   - Set THRESHOLD to a value between the high and low readings
-6. Upload the sketch to your Arduino
+   - Place finger on pulse sensor
+   - You should see JSON messages like: `{"bpm":72,"timestamp":12345,"raw":450}`
+   - OLED display should show live BPM and waveform

+**Note**: The code uses advanced signal processing with adaptive thresholding and automatic noise filtering - no manual threshold adjustment needed!

 ### 2. Web Application Setup